ndc coursesabout the institutecode of ethicsfind an ndc practitionerfree resourcesguest speakerslogin

 Using a pump with a collecting bottle on the other breast while direct breastfeeding, as shown in this photo above, can interfere with fit and hold and worsen breastfeeding problems.

-Important strategies for protecting your nipples and breasts when you're using a traditional or non-wearable breast pump
+How to protect your nipples and breasts when you're using a traditional or non-wearable breast pump

 Standard non-wearable pump flanges are made of a plastic funnel which meets the tunnel at the ring.
 The size of the flange is measured at the ring.
-Your nipple expands in diameter in response to application of a vacuum (whether by baby's suckling or by the mechanical pump).
+Your nipple expands in both length and diameter in response to application of a vacuum (whether by baby's suckling or by the mechanical pump).
 The amount of this nipple expansion will vary from woman to woman.

-Make sure you don't press the flange too firmly in against your breast, so that milk ducts are compressed.
+3. Make sure you don't press the flange too firmly in against your breast, so that milk ducts are compressed.
 Just hold the flange in a light seal against the skin of your breast.
 Compression of breast tissue may compress your milk ducts, limiting milk transfer and putting you at risk of a mastitis.

-Avoid using a traditional breast pump while you're breastfeeding your baby on the other side.
+4. Avoid using a traditional breast pump while you're breastfeeding your baby on the other side.
 This is also true of the traditional haakaa pumps, which have a bottle for collecting milk.
 If you don't have any breastfeeding problems and are wanting to collect some milk to store in the fridge for when you're not there, it might work for you to use them sometimes.
 But if you have any problems at all with breastfeeding, then it's important not to try to pump from the other breast with traditional collecting bottles while breastfeeding.
 A haakaa ladybug milk collector, or a wearable pump, are less likely to interfere with fit and hold.

 Other ideas for protecting your nipples and breasts during pumping with a traditional breast pump

-Try using a pump cushion (such as here) if you are feeling discomfort during pumping.
+• A pump cushion (such as here) if you are feeling discomfort during pumping.
 However, your nipple needs to move freely through the hole in the cushion without rubbing against the wall of the hole through the cushion, and without having your areola drawn into the hole.
 Cushion inserts may be particularly useful if you notice you have a great deal of nipple and breast tissue elasticity or elongation during pumping.

 The lady in this photo, below, whose nipple is severely bruised (with bleeding under the skin) was exclusively pumping, and developed this damage incrementally, over time.
-We want to do what we can to prevent bruising or other nipple injury from pumping, particularly if we are needing to pump a lot.
+We want to do what we can to prevent bruising or other nipple injury from pumping, particularly if needing to pump a lot.

 Recommended resources